firatakandere/mangareader/README.md

 ## ABOUT
 MangaReader is a free high-level manga reading board written in PHP.

 NOTE: The project is still in development and does not work at the moment.
 I will make a master branch when it's done.
-Also, I'm looking for a web designer who is good at HTML5 and CSS3
+Also, I'm looking for a web designer who is good at HTML5 and CSS3.
+Please let me know your must-have features!

 ## FEATURES
 - Template Engine